inbo/tutorials/content/tutorials/spatial_standards_raster/index.md

 [stars](https://r-spatial.github.io/stars/).
 This is something we can expect to grow in the future.

-GDAL’s GKG-raster driver itself is still less worked out than its drivers for GeoTIFF or GPKG-vector (note that one GPKG file can accommodate both layer types).
+GDAL’s GPKG-raster driver itself is still less worked out than its drivers for GeoTIFF or GPKG-vector (note that one GPKG file can accommodate both layer types).
 For example, only the *Byte, Int16, UInt16* and *Float32* datatypes can be written by GDAL, while for